Becoming a Peppol VAN Operator – How Consulting Companies Can Gain New Revenue Potential

 Encrypted

-Also spoken about above in the context of email fraud, connecting with a VAN network means your messages will be encrypted, meaning greater security through a custom channel.
+In the context of email fraud, connecting with a VAN network means your messages will be encrypted, meaning greater security through a custom channel.

 Greater functionality

-VANs are constantly looking to deliver more for their customers in order to stay competitive, which is why they offer things such as management reporting tools, analytics, and greater visibility.
+VANs are constantly looking to deliver more for their customers in order to stay competitive, which is why they offer things such as management reporting tools, analytics, and greater visibility

 What are the limitations of VANs?